cloudify-cosmo/docs.getcloudify.org/content/working_with/console/customization/templates-mgmt.md

 * {{< param mgr_community_title >}} does not support multiple users or multiple tenants, it also does not support the ability to define custom templates.
 {{% /note %}}

-In order to see used templates or create new one, sys-admins can choose the **Template Management** option in the user menu:
+In order to see templates in use or create a new one, sys-admins can choose the **Template Management** option in the user menu:

 ![Template Management - menu]( /images/ui/customization/templates_menu.png )